seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

    ```
    **NOTE:** Close and reopen the Terminal to recognize uv.

+---

-## Running the Sample and execution output
+## Running the Sample && execution output

 1. In the Command Prompt/terminal, navigate to `Video-Description-Generation-Query-Retrieval` folder after cloning the sample:
    ```